RhetTbull/osxphotos/README.md

                                   -j=photoname.json photoname.jpg" The sidecar
                                   file is named in format photoname.json
-                                  --sidecar xmp: create XMP sidecar used by Adobe Lightroom, etc. The sidecar file is named in format photoname.xmp --download-missing              Attempt to download missing photos from iCloud.
+                                  --sidecar xmp: create XMP sidecar used by Adobe Lightroom, etc.The sidecar file is
+                                  named in format photoname.xmp --download-missing              Attempt to download missing photos from iCloud.
 The current implementation uses